Family Pension to Unmarried Daughter in India

 Table of Contents

-Similarly, unmarried, widowed and divorced daughters also have rights in their parents’ pension after they die a pensioner or even being an employee of the central government or otherwise.
-Given below are some rules surrounding family pension to unmarried daughters.
+Similarly, unmarried, widowed, and divorced daughters also have rights in their parents’ pension after they die a pensioner or even being an employee of the central government or otherwise.
+Given below are some rules surrounding family pensions to unmarried daughters.

 Family Pension Rules After Death of Pensioner

 When a person starts with a government job, there are numerous perks.
-One of them is a family pension after their departure from the physical world.
+One of them is a family pension after they depart from the physical world.

-As per authorities, the pension scheme under Rule 54 of Central Civil Services (Pension) Rules, 1972 is in the nature of social welfare scheme.
+As per authorities, the pension scheme under Rule 50 of Central Civil Services (Pension) Rules, 2021 is like a social welfare scheme.
 The same is framed to postulate monetary relief to widowed spouses or children of the deceased employee or pensioner, as the case may be.
-They must be financially dependent and should not be earning more than a fixed particular amount on a monthly basis.
-The scheme does not require employees to contribute anything for family pension, hence, lack any control as well.
+They must be financially dependent and should not be earning more than a fixed amount on a monthly basis.
+The scheme does not require employees to contribute anything to the family pension, hence, lacks any control as well.

 • Spouse